 The mother of seven children, Barrett, now 48, was confirmed in 2017 for her current judgeship on the 7th US Circuit Court of Appeals, which covers Indiana, Illinois, and Wisconsin.
 Born in New Orleans in 1972 and a 1997 Notre Dame law graduate, Barrett worked in private practice and then became a law professor, settling at Notre Dame in 2002.

-Considering her time as a professor at one of the most prestigious law schools in the country-- as well as time on the federal bench, it would be hard to not call her qualified.
+Considering her time as a professor at one of the most prestigious law schools in the country and her time on the federal bench, it would be hard not to call her qualified.
 Although, I’m sure that the Democrats will try.
 Unfortunately, as we will see below, there is a strong chance that the Democrats will stop at nothing to stop her from getting on the bench.
-This could include smearing her religion.
-Even though she is a Catholic.
+This could include smearing her religion even though she is a Catholic.
 We might be looking at the Kavanaugh hearing on steroids.

 “My decision regarding a Supreme Court nomination is not the result of a subjective test of ‘fairness’ which, like beauty, is in the eye of the beholder.
 It is based on the immutable fairness of following the law, which in this case is the Constitution and precedent.
 The historical precedent of election-year nominations is that the Senate generally does not confirm an opposing party’s nominee but does confirm a nominee of its own.”

 This is almost identical to that of Senate Majority Leader Mitch McConnell.
-Despite fighting his own re-election campaign in Kentucky, McConnell is keeping with his statements after the death of Antonin Scalia.
-It now looks like Republicans have the votes to at least bring Barrett’s nomination to a vote.
+Despite fighting his re-election campaign in Kentucky, McConnell keeps with his statements after the death of Antonin Scalia.
+It now looks like Republicans have the votes to bring Barrett’s nomination to a vote.

-After Harry Reid and the Democrats blew up the judicial filibuster in 2013, they got rid of the brakes on nominations.
+After Harry Reid and the Democrats blew up the judicial filibuster in 2013, they eliminated the brakes on nominations.
 And now it is the GOP in charge.
-And with Trump nominating his third Supreme Court pick in four years, expect for there to be fireworks.
-Check the news and Twitter, because it’s about to explode.
+And with Trump nominating his third Supreme Court pick in four years, expect fireworks.
+Check the news and Twitter because it’s about to explode.
 I will keep you posted as I find out more.